 - Contact your veterinarian immediately for further guidance

 Use a thermometer if you have one to check your dog’s temperature.
-If it is above 105°F even after trying to cool down your dog, then consider the situation an emergency.
+If it is above 105°F even after you try to cool it down, consider the situation an emergency.

 Take your dog to the veterinarian right away.
 Dogs in the critical stages of heatstroke will require fluids, medication, support, and oxygen.
 Depending on the severity of the heatstroke, they can remain hospitalized for 24-72 hours.